About Natural Pozzolan Material

 understood the benefits of pozzolans, they took full advantage of the

 qualities provided to concrete construction.
-The
+The "eternal" nature of

 concrete produced was a result of their understanding of how to use